-Best Beanies for Women of 2020
+Best Beanies for Women

 It's hard to find a beanie that ticks all the boxes — comfy, stylish, warm, and functional.
 For us, the Carhartt Lookout Pom Hat is as close as it gets to perfect; it's warm and comfortable, with a tight-knit acrylic weave that provides stretch and coziness without too much bulk.
 We loved the wide roll-up band that not only offers an extra layer against the cold but also adds some serious style points with its dual-tone design.
 The seams and overall construction appear to be built to last, and we were impressed by the softness and stretchiness of the material.
 Overall, this hat was the one we reached for the most as we bundled up for cold weather.